The Latest RAND Study Finds New Leaders Improves Student Achievement and Other Outcomes

 Today, the RAND Corporation released an independent, multi-year evaluation confirming New Leaders’ effectiveness in improving student achievement.

-The RAND researchers found that New Leader principals have a positive, statistically significant impact on students’ math and literacy scores, providing further validation and detail on the “New Leader effect” previously reported by RAND in a similarly rigorous study published in 2014.
+New York, NY — The RAND researchers found that New Leader principals have a positive, statistically significant impact on students’ math and literacy scores, providing further validation and detail on the “New Leader effect” previously reported by RAND in a similarly rigorous study published in 2014.

 The new RAND study analyzes data on graduates of Aspiring Principals, New Leaders’ signature principal preparation program, in the years after the organization created Emerging Leaders, a program that trains educators earlier in their leadership careers—many of whom later pursue training via Aspiring Principals.